CSSFrancis/CSSFrancis/README.md

 -----------------------------

 If you are interested in my previous work, my contributions to pyxem and HyperSpy provide good examples.
-Most of the work there is related to lazy, out of memory integrations with dask, data visualization increasing file i-o performance.
+Most of the work there is related to lazy, out of memory integrations with dask, data visualization and increasing file i-o performance.